Multi-View Active Learning for Short Text Classification in User-Generated Data: Conclusions

-Intuitively, Equation \ref{eq:score} assigns a higher score to the user postings that are confidently assigned to the opposite classes in two views, and are also close to the other set of contention points in each view.
+The document that possesses the above three properties is indicated by a black triangle in Figure~\ref{fig:qs}.
+We see that by querying this document, we can effectively infer the labels of the patch of red data points close to this document in both views.

 There are two advantages in employing this scoring function.
-First, scaling the confidence of the base learners by the probability densities naturally aggregates the benefits of contention reduction and density based query strategies.
-Second, assuming that the data points that are close to each other in the feature space are similar and likely to have the same label \cite{cluster-kernel}, by promoting the user postings that are close to the cluster of the contention points, we can effectively use the contextual information to resolve the disagreement over a set of similar user postings.
-This is particularly the case when a candidate data point and its adjacent points are projected into the same regions of the input feature space in both views.
+First, scaling the confidence of the base learners by the probability densities naturally aggregates the benefits of the contention reduction \cite{qbc-by-bag} and the density based \cite{density-clustering} query strategies.
+Second, assuming that the points that are close to each other in the feature space are similar and are likely to have the same label,\footnote{This can be justified by the cluster hypothesis \cite{cluster-kernel}.} by promoting the documents that are close to the cluster of other contention points, we can effectively use the contextual information to resolve the disagreement over a set of similar documents.
+This is particularly the case when a candidate document and its adjacent points are projected into the same regions in both views.

-Figure \ref{fig:qs} demonstrates our query strategy.
-Each data point in the document representation space (the left panel) is associated to one data point in the keyword representation space (the right panel).
-The triangular data points are the set of contention tweets, i.e., the tweets that are assigned to the opposite classes by the classifiers in two views.
-The regular co-testing algorithm selects the data point with the largest distance from the classifier decision boundary--the dashed lines--i.e., the yellow data point.
-However, we select the data point which is close to the cluster of contention data points and also has a large distance from the classifier decision boundary, i.e., the black data point.